Cozy Peach Kitchen

 Large glass bowl holding a green salad topped with tangerine slices

-• Quick & easy - Only 10 minutes of active time needed!
+• Quick & easy: This recipe requires only 10 minutes of active time!

 Main ingredients

-Collard greens contain a wealth of nutrients but are often overlooked for salads due to their tougher texture.
-Massaging and marinating the collards overnight softens the greens and reduces their volume in much the same way that cooking them does.
+• Collard greens contain a wealth of nutrients but are often overlooked for salads due to their tougher texture.
+This recipe works with chopped collards or a bunch of collards.

-Olive oil and balsamic vinegar make the backbone of the marinade.
-If you're able, I recommend choosing a "nicer" oil and vinegar because they contribute so much flavor.
+• Olive oil and balsamic vinegar make the backbone of the marinade.
+If you're able, I recommend choosing a "nicer" oil and vinegar because they contribute so much flavor to the vinaigrette.

-Whole grain mustard helps hold the olive oil and vinegar together in the marinade.
+• Whole grain mustard acts as an emulsifier, which means it helps hold the olive oil and vinegar together in the marinade.
 The mustard flavor is not strong at all.

-1. Start by tearing individual leaves into bite sized pieces.
-You will be left with woody stems which can be chopped up into small ½ inch pieces for extra crunch (image one).
+1. Start by tearing individual collard greens leaves into bite-sized pieces.
+You will be left with woody stems which can be chopped up into small ½ inch pieces for extra crunch.

-4. Mix together the marinade/dressing.
-Toss the massaged greens in the marinade.
-Top with tangerines, sliced almonds and shredded Parmesan.
+4. Toss the massaged greens in the marinade.
+Toss with tangerines, sliced almonds, and shredded Parmesan.
+Cover and chill for at least 4 hours.

 Can I use kale instead?